 ||Cost Savings ($)

 ||Emission Savings (tCO2-e)

 |Improve ratio of flow rates in plate cooler

 Measurements taken onsite showed the plate cooler was performing below expectations with a flow rate of 1:1 and current production is close to exceeding the design capacity of the storage vat.

 The common reasons for a temperature difference greater than 3°C within the system include:

-- Plate cooler is incorrectly sized for volume and flow rate of the milk pump.
+- The plate cooler is incorrectly sized for the volume and flow rate of the milk pump.

-- Insufficient difference in flow rate between milk and water (typically a ratio of 3:1 for water to milk flow rate is required, depending on the design and sizing of the cooler.
+- The insufficient difference in flow rate between milk and water (typically a ratio of 3:1 for water to milk flow rate is required, depending on the design and sizing of the cooler.

 - Plates require cleaning given fouling, debris or contaminants reducing the heat exchange between the plates.